 The beautiful creation of the Lord, this city derived its name from the sage’s boons of hair.
 Rishikesh’s literal meaning is the hair of the Mahatma, and looking at the beautiful composition of the religious sites and the fantastic nature, the city has genuinely lived its name.

-With the city's awe-inspiring view and the beautiful places, the city is one jeweled with beautiful tourist attractions.
+With the city’s awe-inspiring view and the beautiful places, the city is one jewelled with beautiful tourist attractions.
 A few places among these offer a multitude of adventure sports opportunities to get the adrenaline rush.
-The holy city of India and the "Gateway to the Garhwal Himalayas," the best spots to explore in Rishikesh are:
+The holy city of India and the “Gateway to the Garhwal Himalayas,” the top 5 best places to visit in Rishikesh are:

 The most famous suspension bridge of Rishikesh is built on the river Ganga and connects the Tapovan area of the city to the city’s Jonk area.
 Built-in 1939, the bridge is named after the prominent Hindu figure, Lakshman, from Ramayana.
 The 450 feet long and with an altitude of 70 feet, the bridge is constructed at the same spot from where once Lakshman crossed Ganga on a jute rope, as per Hindu mythology.